 CBD (cannabidiol) has exploded onto the market as one of the best natural products for pets.
 It can certainly help your fur babies with relaxation, ease painful arthritis, and play a role in managing the symptoms of cancer.
 And while you can find everything from cannabis oils and balms to CBD-infused dog biscuits, is cannabidiol as safe as it’s claimed to be?

 Before you decide to introduce CBD to your dog’s diet and wellness plan, you must understand the differences between full-spectrum and broad-spectrum CBD and how to correctly dose your pet based on their particular condition.
 Unfortunately, many brands that claim to alleviate pain and soothe ailing pets simply don’t contain critical compounds for the most effective results.
-My advice, based on a discussion with a holistic veterinarian, is to purchase full-spectrum CBD for dogs, nothing less.
+That’s where THC (tetrahydrocannabinol) comes in.
+THC is known to provide greater pain relief compared to CBD, and preclinical trials have revealed that THC can actually induce cancer cell death while inhibiting their spread.

 What is CBD?